AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 bottom and then press the resulting flat disk from the side until

-smoothly and continuously model a cup with an ear.
-If we had a
+and continuously model a cup with an ear.
+If we had a cup without

-in the previous case: we would press the walls of the cup to the
+case: we would press the walls of the cup to the bottom and then

 Demonstration of how